 - Good to know: Hot air ballooning is available throughout most of the year except June, July and August due to the monsoon.
 However, flights also depend on the conditions and wind direction on any particular day.

 Another spellbinding way to experience Pokhara and the surrounding countryside is to take to the skies in an ultralight.
 This is the only location in Nepal where this is possible, and it gives you the chance to marvel at Pokhara’s majestic vistas from a vantage point high up among the clouds.

 - Good to know: The best season for ultralight flights is September to May for the clearest skies and best views.
 A recommended option is either a sunrise flight or a sunset flight.
 You can choose from flights of 15 minutes up to 90 minutes.

 The area around Pokhara is ideal for exploration on two wheels, and there are plenty of rewarding and picturesque trails for mountain bike enthusiasts to enjoy.
-For those looking for something a little more fast-paced, there are also some exhilarating downhill rides that will put your skills — and your nerves — to the test.
+For those looking for something a little more fast-paced, some of the exhilarating downhill rides will put your skills — and your nerves — to the test.

 - Good to know: One of the easiest rides takes you around the lake, and you should be able to complete it in about five hours.
 For the more adventurous, longer rides do exist.
 However, unless you are very experienced, multi-day trips are best done as part of a tour.

 If there’s one activity that is associated with Nepal more than any other, it’s hiking, and for many, this is the main reason to visit.
 Pokhara is among the world’s premier hiking destinations, and you can hardly visit without taking advantage of the exceptional trails in the surrounding hills and mountains.